ngiangre/gamworkshop/README.md

 ## Regression splines

 Regression splines are not too often used in this area of study but seem promising.
-They inherently model flexibility in the associations.
+They contain inherent model flexibility in the associations.
 The idea is to ‘stitch’ together individual bases or components of the association function:

 ``` r